naheim/shinypaleo/taphonomy/Activity01_Taphonomy.md

 ## Part 1: Live-Dead Data

 This tab displays what is typically called 'live-dead' data.
-It's called this because sediment samples are collected that contain both living and dead individuals.
+They are called this because the data are composed of samples containing both living and dead individuals.
 Of course, the only species that accumulate dead individuals with any abunace are those with hard skeletons.
 For this exercise, we are focusing on bivalve (clam) and gastropod (snail) mollusks from coastal waters off of Southern California.

 The data presented in the 'Live-Dead Data' tab were compiled by John Warme in the 1960s for his PhD dissertation.
-The samples were collected in Mugu Lagoon, which is a small back-barier lagoon in Ventura County California (between Santa Barbara and Los Angeles).
+The samples were collected in Mugu Lagoon, which is a small back-barrier lagoon in Ventura County California (between Santa Barbara and Los Angeles).
 Warme collected 45 samples within Mugu lagoon (see map at bottom of app page).
-For each sample all of the living bivalve and gastropod species were identified and counted as were all of the dead individuals (empty shells).
+For each sample all of the living bivalve and gastropod species were identified and individuals counted.
+He also identified and counted all dead individuals (empty shells) from the same samples.

 There are two major environments withing Mugu Lagoon: subtidal eel grass beds and intertidal sand flats.
 The table at the top of the page (labeled 1) shows the